TOUCH THE SKIES AS YOU EXPLORE THE MOUNTAIN KINGDOM

 This culturally weighted sightseeing holiday with easy to moderate walks in the Himalayan foothills.
 Walks are 2-10 miles (3.25-16km) to a maximum altitude of 10,500 feet (3,150m).
 The most difficult walk is to Taktsang Monastery, taken slowly, with approximately 1,509 feet (453m) of ascent over 2 miles (3.25km).

-Day 2: Kathmandu - Arrive in Kathmandu and transfer to the Hotel, for 1 night.
+Fly to Kathmandu via Doha, and transfer to the Hotel, for 1 night.
 Afternoon to unwind and later a visit to the nearby sleeping Vishnu.

-Day 8: To Haa Valley - A long but scenic drive today, crossing the highest pass Chele La Pass which separates the Haa Valley from the Paro Valley.
+A long but scenic drive crosses the highest pass Chele La Pass which separates the Haa Valley from the Paro Valley.
 The Haa Valley is known as the 'Hidden Land Rice Valley', one of the most picturesque places in Bhutan.
 (2 nights)

-Day 13: To Kathmandu - Fly to Kathmandu (1 night).
-Afternoon tour of the historic centre and a farewell dinner
+Fly to Kathmandu (1 night) for an afternoon tour of the historic centre and a farewell dinner.

-Day 14: To London - Transfer to the airport for a return flight to London via Doha
+The following day we transfer to the airport for a return flight to London via Doha.

 Extend your stay- Chitwan National Park extension